 “Truly You are God, who hide Yourself, O God of Israel, the Savior!”
 (Isaiah 45:15 NKJV)

-The book of Esther is said to be one of the two books in the Bible where God’s name is not specifically or literally mentioned.
+The book of Esther is said to be one of the two books in the Bible where God’s name is not expressly or literally mentioned.
 The other book is the Song of Solomon.

-But, if you thoroughly study the book of Esther you will discover that although God’s name does not appear anywhere in any of the ten chapters of the book, yet God’s sovereignty, presence and providence pervade the entire book.
+But suppose you thoroughly study the book of Esther.
+In that case, you will discover that although God’s name does not appear anywhere in any of the ten chapters of the book, yet God’s sovereignty, presence, and providence permeate the entire book.

-The book of Esther clearly reveals that God still rules in the affairs and governments of men even when it seems that the wicked or the ungodly are in the position of authority and they seem to be waxing stronger, advancing or prospering in their wickedness.
+The book of Esther reveals that God still rules in the affairs and governments of men even when it seems that the wicked or the ungodly are in the position of authority and seem to be waxing stronger, advancing, or prospering in their wickedness.

-The book of Esther offers us a great hope, courage, comfort and strength in our dark moments or seasons in life.
+The book of Esther offers us great hope, courage, comfort, and strength in our dark moments or seasons in life.

-The first two chapters of the book of Esther plainly reveals that it is God who changes times and seasons, and who removes kings and raises up kings.
+The first two chapters of the book of Esther reveals that it is God who changes times and seasons, removes kings, and raises kings.

-In a dramatic way, Queen Vashti was demoted and removed from the palace (Esth.
+Dramatically, Queen Vashti was demoted and removed from the palace (Esth.
 1:10-22).
-Then, according to God’s providence and purpose, Esther, a captive in Babylon, obtained grace and favour in the sight of King Ahasuerus and she was loved more than all the beautiful virgins prepared and presented to the king and thus crowned as the queen instead of Vashti (Esth.
+Then, according to God’s providence and purpose, Esther, a captive in Babylon, obtained grace and favor in the sight of King Ahasuerus, and she was loved more than all the beautiful virgins prepared and presented to the king and thus crowned as the queen instead of Vashti (Esth.
 2:1-18).